Wedding of Prince Harry, Duke of Sussex and Meghan Markle

 At 12:00 noon, Meghan entered the chapel by the West Steps along with the bridesmaids and page boys and walked unescorted down the aisle in the nave.
 Originally, Megan’s father Thomas Markle was to meet his daughter at the start of the quire and walk her the rest of the way down the aisle.
 However, Mr. Markle was unable to attend the wedding due to ill health.
 Two days before the wedding, Meghan released a statement: “Sadly, my father will not be attending our wedding.
 I have always cared for my father and hope he can be given the space he needs to focus on his health.”
 The day before the wedding, Kensington Palace released this statement: “Ms. Meghan Markle has asked His Royal Highness The Prince of Wales to accompany her down the aisle of the Quire of St. George’s Chapel on her Wedding Day.
 The Prince of Wales is pleased to be able to welcome Ms. Markle to The Royal Family in this way.”

 The Dean of Windsor, The Right Reverend David Conner conducted the service.
 The Most Reverend and Right Honorable Justin Welby, Archbishop of Canterbury, officiated as the couple took their marriage vows.
 Harry and Markle asked The Most Reverend Michael Bruce Curry, the 27th Presiding Bishop and Primate of The Episcopal Church, the United States-based member church of the worldwide Anglican Communion, to give the address at their wedding.
-Presiding Bishop Curry traveled from Chicago, Illinois to Windsor to take part in the wedding service and gave a rousing address in the style of African-American ministers about the importance of love.
+Presiding Bishop Curry traveled from Chicago, Illinois to Windsor to participate in the wedding service and gave a rousing address in the style of African-American ministers about the importance of love.

 It was important to Prince Harry that his mother’s family be involved in his wedding.
 All three siblings of Diana, Princess of Wales attended the wedding and Diana’s sister Lady Jane Fellowes gave the reading.